ARWL2016/nightlife/README.md

 - login with google in dev mode after deploy (Twitter and Github does not accept multiple refs)

 #### Todos
-- local storage set item should be wrapped in try / catch if data can exceed limit - check
+- local storage set item should be wrapped in try / catch if data can exceed limit
 - improve diary service